-Unaudited Pro Forma Net Loss per Share -- Pro forma basic and diluted net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding for the period (excluding shares subject to repurchase) and the weighted average number of common shares resulting from the assumed conversion of outstanding shares of Series A convertible preferred stock which will occur upon the closing of the planned initial public offering.
+Unaudited Pro Forma Net Loss per Share -- Pro forma basic and diluted net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding for the period (excluding shares subject to repurchase) and the weighted average number of common shares resulting from the assumed conversion, from their respective issuance dates, of outstanding shares of Series A and Series B convertible preferred stock which will occur upon the closing of the planned initial public offering.

-Unaudited Pro Forma Information -- Upon the closing of the planned initial public offering, each of the outstanding shares of Series A convertible preferred stock will convert into one share of common stock.
-The pro forma balance sheet presents the Company's balance sheet as if this had occurred at June 30, 2000.
+Unaudited Pro Forma Information -- Upon the closing of the planned initial public offering, each of the outstanding shares of Series A and Series B convertible preferred stock will convert into one share of common stock.
+The proforma balance sheet presents the Company's balance sheet as if this had occurred at December 31, 2000.